anandu06dev/ng4StarterKit/README.md

 ## Navigation Patterns

-As layout complexity increases with screen resolution, it requires careful consideration when starting from a mobile-first approach and scaling up to desktop interaction.
-As mentioned before, the router engine is a resource-oriented engine (HATEOAS) where we have limited possibilities with regards to arbitrary interaction and navigation patterns.The most commonly used navigation patterns are:
+As layout complexity increases with screen resolution, it requires careful consideration when starting from a mobile-first approach and scaling up to desktop layouts.
+As mentioned before, the router engine is a resource-oriented engine (HATEOAS) where we have limited possibilities regarding arbitrary navigation patterns.
+The most commonly used navigation patterns are:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Details.PNG)